24 Extreme values and sensitivity analysis

 \[ \ln T_{ij} = \alpha_0 + \alpha_1 \ln Y_i + \alpha_2 \ln Y_j + \alpha_3 \ln D_{ij} + \ln \eta_{ij} \]

-Notwithstanding the popularity of this approach, Santos Silva and Tenreyro (2006) find that “the present of heteroskedasticity can generate strikingly difference estimates when the gravity equation is log-linearized, rather than estimated in levels [and] … that inferences drawn on log-linearized regressions can produce misleading conclusions.”
+Notwithstanding the popularity of this approach, Santos Silva and Tenreyro (2006) find that “the presence of heteroskedasticity can generate strikingly difference estimates when the gravity equation is log-linearized, rather than estimated in levels [and] … that inferences drawn on log-linearized regressions can produce misleading conclusions.”

-Fortunately, Santos Silva and Tenreyro (2011) summarize Santos Silva and Tenreyro (2006) as providing “simulation evidence that the PPML is well behaved in a wide range of situations and is resilient to the presence of a specific type of measurement error of the dependent variable.”
-However, Santos Silva and Tenreyro (2006) provides little evidence on the performance of PPML when the dependent variable is frequently zero and Santos Silva and Tenreyro (2011) seeks to address this by simulating a simple structural model in which the number and size of exporters is stochastic in a model that incorporate ideas from the gravity model, but yields zero trade levels for most of their simulated samples.
+Fortunately, Santos Silva and Tenreyro (2006) provide “simulation evidence that the PPML is well behaved in a wide range of situations and is resilient to the presence of a specific type of measurement error of the dependent variable” (Santos Silva and Tenreyro, 2011, p.
+220).
+However, Santos Silva and Tenreyro (2006) provides little evidence on the performance of PPML when the dependent variable is frequently zero and Santos Silva and Tenreyro (2011) seeks to address this by simulating a simple structural model in which the number and size of exporters is stochastic in a model that incorporate ideas from the gravity model, but yields zero trade levels in most of their simulated samples.
 Santos Silva and Tenreyro (2011) find that PPML performs very well in this simulated setting.

-Before discussing the implications of these results, it is important to note that that PPML as used by Santos Silva and Tenreyro (2006) and Santos Silva and Tenreyro (2011) is nothing more or less than Poisson regression.
+Before discussing the implications of these results, it is important to note that that PPML as used by Santos Silva and Tenreyro (2006) and Santos Silva and Tenreyro (2011) is neither more nor less than Poisson regression.
 An important property of the Poisson model is that the mean and variance of a Poisson-distributed random variable are equal.
 While statisticians have developed generalizations of the basic Poisson model to allow for (say) variance greater than the mean (this is called overdispersion and is common in real-world data), Santos Silva and Tenreyro (2006, p.
 645) argue that such models “might give excessive weight to the observations that are more prone to measurement errors” in the context of trade data.
-As such, “the Poisson regression emerges as a reasonable compromise, giving less weight to the observations with larger variance than the standard NLS estimator, without giving too much weight to observations more prone to contamination by measurement error” (Santos Silva and Tenreyro, 2006, p.
+As such, “the Poisson regression emerges as a reasonable compromise, giving less weight to the observations with larger variance than the standard [non-linear least squares] estimator, without giving too much weight to observations more prone to contamination by measurement error” (Santos Silva and Tenreyro, 2006, p.
 646).

 Now that we better understand the results of prior research (Santos Silva and Tenreyro, 2011, 2006), we can return to the claims of Call et al. (2018) provided above.
 Unfortunately, Call et al. (2018) provides no reason to believe that the results of Santos Silva and Tenreyro (2011) carry over to whatever model seems applicable to the setting of Call et al. (2018).
-There is no “vast theoretical and empirical literature” to suggest any model of the factors driving firm penalties, let alone that either the gravity model or the Santos Silva and Tenreyro (2011) model is applicable to this new setting.
-As such, the results of prior research are of little value in the Call et al. (2018) setting.
+There is no “vast theoretical and empirical literature” to suggest any model of the factors driving firm penalties, let alone that either the gravity model or the Santos Silva and Tenreyro (2011) model is applicable.
+As such, the results of prior research are arguably of little value in the Call et al. (2018) setting.

 One concern highlighted by the above discussion is the presence of fundamental asymmetries in the making and checking of claims like those in Call et al. (2018).
 Making such as claim is close to costless; a simple internet search is likely to yield papers supporting the use of a particular estimator in a context that shares features with the authors’ setting.